Read below for FAQs on:

 What is the Extended Care Group?

 We have an optional Extended Care program called Platypus on Fridays from 1.30pm – 4.30pm (at an additional term cost).
-This is open to ALL Hurlingham families (across 3 & 4 year old groups) with enrolments being taken after Round 3, once all Acceptances have been finalised.
+This is open to ALL Hurlingham families (across 3 & 4 year old groups).
 As this session follows directly on from a Koala session, it also provides the Koala group with an opportunity for a full day of care on Fridays.
 For more information please click here.

 What you need to confirm your enrolment with Hurlingham:

 Documentary evidence needs to be uploaded when submitting your Group Preference Form with Hurlingham Preschool.
 You will need: